 Use these tips on a weekly basis to help you with your program.
 It's a long period of time and you may find obstacles along the way.
+Got a training question?

 USE THE PLAN AS A GUIDE

 The plan is a "guide" only, as such the pace and heart rate data is based on an average guide for that level of plan, and you may need to adjust this data to suit you.